dotnet/roslyn/docs/features/patterns.md

 ### Tuple decomposition

-The *let-statement* would apply to tuples as follows.
+The *let_statement* would apply to tuples as follows.
 Given

 ```cs
 public (int, int) Coordinates => …